Written for the Trainers and Facilitators section - Newsletter 1

 Various questions can be asked and discussion of the answers enables reflection and observation on the approaches used to come to decisions in a group.

-It is important that there is not deemed to be a 'better' way or a 'worse' way of doing so but that it is used to identify the kinds of approaches used.
+It is important that there is not deemed to be a 'better' way or a 'worse' way of doing so but that this review is used to identify the kinds of approaches used.
 Obviously if an approach is used which is genuinely not felt to be effective then the approach should be challenged and not any particular person.

 Anyone could be prone to using the approach at some time, even if one person is seen to use it more than others.
-It is unlikely to lead to a useful discussion if finger pointing occurs.
+It is unlikely to lead to a useful discussion if finger pointing and criticism occurs.

 It is a very useful Teamwork exercise when used in this way and if this is the intended focus then the original word is of lesser importance.

 Of course you could actually use the word 'Teamwork' for the exercise and see if the words that come up for the whole group match the experience of the group members in carrying out the exercise!
-That can then lead to another interesting discussion with regard to the group's perception of itself compared to the reality experienced in carrying out the task.

 For example if you have a group of 7: When each person has listed their own 4 words you could ask them to form 2 pairs and a group of 3.
 The next stage could be to ask one person from the 3 to join one of the pairs and the 2 remaining to join the other pair taking their 4 words to each group.
 This then leaves 2 groups, one of 3 and one of 4 which can then go on to do the exercise again, leading to 8 words for the whole group.